kf7lsu/Xilinx-ML-Suit-REST-API-Client-Cpp/README.md

 # C++ implementation of REST API client for Xilinx ML Suit

-To run the server:

-1. Add inbound rule for the port in AWS to allow external connection
-2. Add port forwarding in the docker (add the `-p 5000:5000` in `docker_run.sh`)
-3. Replace `app.py` in the [Xilinx example](https://github.com/Xilinx/ml-suite/blob/master/examples/caffe/REST/app.py) with the version in this repo.

-To run the test client:
+# Run the Test Client

+The test client will just send an array of zeros

 1. Install `libcurl4-gnutls-dev`
 2. Change the server address in `Config.cpp`
 3. Run `make`
 4. Run `main.out`

+# Run the Test Sever

+The test sever will just return `None` as the result

+1. Replace `app.py` in the [Xilinx example](https://github.com/Xilinx/ml-suite/blob/master/examples/caffe/REST/app.py) with the `runserver.py` in this repo.

+# Run the FPGA Server

+1. Add inbound rule for the port in AWS to allow external connection
+2. Add port forwarding in the docker (add the `-p 5000:5000` in `docker_run.sh`)
+3. Replace `app.py` in the [Xilinx example](https://github.com/Xilinx/ml-suite/blob/master/examples/caffe/REST/app.py) with the version in this repo.

-To run SONIC client in CMS LPC:
+# Run SONIC Client in CMS LPC

 1. Download `setup.sh` from [SONIC](https://github.com/LouYu2015/SonicCMS)
 2. Set up SONIC: `./setup.sh -f LouYu2015 -p RestAPI -j 8`